pierre-rouleau/pel/README.rst

       further prefixes (and all prefixes have names to help see what's available when using something like the `which-key`_ package.

+    - See the `Key Binding Documentation`_ section for more info.

 - PEL comes with a set of convenience features that deal with several aspects of Emacs like windows, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling,